 University of Nicosia is the largest university in Cyprus with over 11,500 students.
 It is an independent, co-educational, equal opportunity institution of higher education, which offers a wide range of programmes to students from around the world.
 The University of Nicosia comprise six schools offering more than 100 conventional on-campus and online programmes of study, with particular strengths in medicine, health sciences, law, accounting, architecture and international relations.
 International in philosophy, the University hosts students from all over the world, in a multicultural learning environment, promoting friendship, cooperation, and understanding.
 The University pursues excellence in education through research and high teaching standards, in a continually improving academic environment.

 In 2011, the University of Nicosia established the first Medical School in Cyprus, and launched the St George’s, University of London Bachelor of Medicine and Bachelor of Surgery (MBBS), a 4-year graduate-entry British medical degree that is quality assured by the UK.
-Today the Medical School is the largest in the country and offers two medical programmes (4-year MBBS and 6-year MD) and three postgraduate degrees (Master in Family Medicine, Master of Public Health and Doctorate in Medical Sciences)
+Today the Medical School is the largest in the country and offers two medical programmes (4-year MBBS and 6-year MD) and four postgraduate degrees (Master in Family Medicine, Master of Public Health, Master in Health Services Administration and Doctorate in Medical Sciences)

 The EMJMDPHID will be taught at the School of Medicine under the Department of Primary Care and Population Health.
 This is a young department that focuses on developing activities across the three academic pillars, namely education, research and community outreach.
 The educational activities include the delivery of postgraduate courses in the areas of Primary Care and Public Health.
 Research activities are diverse and include participation in local, European and international cutting edge projects through collaborations with partners in Cyprus, Europe, the USA and Israel.
 The department also runs a Mobile clinic that serves communities in remote villages, refugee camps and schools and aims to promote health through educational activities and opportunistic screening programmes.